Pokeglitch/poketre2/abstract-rgbds/README.md

 # Contexts

 There are 4 different Contexts provided with this library:
-  * `Type` - Defines various common data types with associated attributes for quantifying and manipulating it
+  * `Type` - Defines various common data types with associated members for quantifying and manipulating it
-  * `Struct` - Defines complex data types where attributes are assigned programatically
+  * `Struct` - Defines complex data types where members are assigned programatically
-  * `Scope` - Defines a layer to manage specific scenarios within the code
+  * `Scope` - Defines a lexical layer to manage specific scenarios within the code
   * `Class` - A combination of the above three
 ## Type